 On Sept.
 15, we brought together over 350 facilities, corporate real estate, security, IT and HR leaders from 15 countries to virtually attend our 2021 Building Insights user conference.
-This year’s event was packed with rich discussions from customers, partners and of course our team of experts about ever-evolving workplace challenges, exciting company updates, and how customers are using our digital workplace solutions to reimagine and transform their workplace experiences that match the new, dynamic world of work.
+This year’s event was packed with rich discussions from customers, partners and of course our team of experts about ever-evolving workplace challenges, exciting company updates, and how customers are using our Workplace Management Solutions to reimagine and transform their workplace experiences that match the new, dynamic world of work.

 Thank you to all who joined us for another great event.
 For those who missed Building Insights this year, read on for our top 6 takeaways.

 1. Embrace these 6 truths to push into and through the new normal.